microsoft/industry/fsi/referenceImplementation/readme.md

  ![img](../docs/nwlogs.png)

-### 5 - Identity & Access
+### 5 - Identity and Access

-On the *Authentication & Authorization* tab you can specify if you want to assign recommended policies to primarily secure and govern domain controllers in Azure, which will have its dedicated subscription to ensure clear separation of concerns, and to provide AuthN/AuthZ to workloads into the landing zones.
+On the *Identity and Access* tab you can specify if you want to assign recommended policies to primarily secure and govern domain controllers in Azure, which will have its dedicated subscription to ensure clear separation of concerns, and to provide AuthN/AuthZ to workloads into the landing zones.
 You can then select which policies you want to get assigned, and you will need to provide the address space for the virtual network that will be deployed on this subscription.
 Please note that this virtual network will be connected to the hub virtual network via VNet peering.

 If you don't need - or plan to host domain controllers in Azure for your FSI  workloads, you can select *No*.
 If you later want to add dedicated subscription for these purposes, you can move it manually to the 'identity' management group in the hierarchy created by FSI Landing Zones.